-Jointly with IE Business School in Madrid, the School of Professional Studies offers a 15-month Executive MBA program to senior managers, professionals, and entrepreneurs with significant work experience.
+Jointly with IE Business School in Madrid, the School of Professional Studies offers a 15-month Executive MBA program for reflective leaders, change-makers and entrepreneurs who care about the human and societal implications of business.
 Students develop and broaden their management and leadership skills in an intensive, international environment.
 The program brings together faculty from IE and Brown, integrating leading management thinking with wider perspectives from the humanities, social sciences, engineering, and life sciences.
 More information about the program can be found here: https://professional.brown.edu/emba/

 EMBA 2000.
 Entrepreneurial Opportunities in Developing Regions.